-Dyani Johns Taff is currently working on a book manuscript titled "Navigating Ships of State: Gender, Authority, and the Maritime Environment in Early Modern English Literature" which argues that ship of state metaphors from a broad set of early modern texts constitute a crucial but understudied thread in the history of nature/culture and human/nonhuman binaries and that they provide insight into the role that gender and political ideologies have played in writers' contentious definitions of the human relationship to the surrounding world.
-Her research and teaching interests include environmental humanities, gender studies, translation theory, religious conversion, figures of ships and shipwrecks, early modern British, Spanish, and Atlantic literature, biblical re/interpretations, and narratives of transformation and creation.
+Dyani Johns Taff is currently working on a book manuscript titled "Navigating Ships of State: Gender, Authority, and the Maritime Environment in Early Modern English Literature" which argues that ship of state metaphors from a broad set of early modern texts constitute a crucial but understudied thread in the history of nature/culture and human/nonhuman binaries.
+These metaphors provide insight into the role that gender and political ideologies have played in writers' contentious definitions of the human relationship to the surrounding world.
+Her research and teaching interests include gender studies, environmental humanities, ship of state metaphors and other representations of maritime spaces, romance, piracy, translation, and re/interpretations of biblical narratives

 Visit her website here.